Networked Media Open Specifications

 Audio sub-Flows

-For NDI Full Bandwidth the audio sub-Flows media_type SHOULD be a supported PCM type such as audio/L16, audio/L20, or audio/L24.
+For NDI High Bandwidth the audio sub-Flows media_type SHOULD be a supported PCM type such as audio/L16, audio/L20, or audio/L24.

 For NDI HX, HX2 and HX3 the audio sub-Flows media_type attribute MUST be audio/mpeg4-generic or audio/opus.